amitguptagwl/Java-Rule-Book/Question_52-76.md

 **Note:**

 1. Since finally block runs ever whether any exception occurs or not so return statements inside try &amp; catch will be ignored.
-But their expression will be executed (like in above example ++i &amp; i++). <br />Since, in above program, finally returns program control to parent caller and return in try block doesn’t get completed so it gives abnormal completion warning.
+But their expression will be executed (like in above example ++i &amp; i++). <br />Since, in below program, finally returns program control to parent caller and return in try block doesn’t get completed so it gives abnormal completion warning.
-2. Above code can give **Unreachable code** compilation error if there is any statement after finally block.
+2. Below code can give **Unreachable code** compilation error if there is any statement after finally block.

 **Q61.
 What will be the output of below program?**
 ```java